All Episodes

 Walking to the shops damages planet more than going by car.

-My formerly nicotine-stained fingers, walking does more harm than driving to cause global warming.
+Walking does more harm than driving to cause global warming.

 The climate could benefit if people avoided exercise, ate less, and became couch potatoes.

-UK Times, it's by Dominic Kennedy.
+It's by Dominic Kennedy.

-Food production now so energy intensive that uh you people realize the absolute uh total absence of anything intelligent, reasonable, or substantive in this whole discussion of climate destruction, the weather, the environment, so now you be better off walking or driving.
+Food production now so energy-intensive that if people realize the absolute total absence of anything intelligent, reasonable, or substantive in this whole discussion of climate destruction, the weather, the environment.

 Drinking more than three cups of coffee a day helped protect older women against some age-related memory decline, according to French researchers on Monday.

-Uh Men did not enjoy this same benefit.
+Men did not enjoy this same benefit.

-Coffee was gonna it was hard in the arteries, it's gonna cause heart disease and so forth.
+It wasn't that long ago, coffee was going to, it was hardening the arteries, it was going to cause heart disease and so forth.

-The more coffee one drank, the better the effects seemed to be on women's memory functioning, in particular, said Karen Ritchie at the French National Institute of Medical Research, whose work appears in the journal Neurology.
+The more coffee one drank, the better the effects seem to be on women's memory functioning, in particular, said Karen Ritchie at the French National Institute of Medical Research, whose work appears in the journal Neurology.

 I said, I have got to try that.

-And I've not been a fan of flavored coffees.
+I've not been a fan of flavored coffees.

-This stuff was it was amazing.
+This stuff was, it was amazing.

-Snerdly brews it every other morning.
+Snargly brews it every other morning.

 They go straight, then I go flavor.